sumana-reddy/GDP-1-project/README.md

 - Should be able to plan the route using location.
 - One must have some knowledge to accumulate the clues and reach the treasure.

-## User Stories:
+# User Stories:

 ## Sprint - 1
-# User Story - 1
+## User Story - 1
 As a User I want to login/Signup for the game.
-# Acceptance criteria:
+## Acceptance criteria:
 The User should have a valid email Id to Signup for the game.
 Upon signing up for the game the user will be prompted to enter a username/nickname of his choice.
-If the entered username/nickname is alraedy taken then he will prompted the same and after this point he will bee identified as a player.
+If the entered username/nickname is alraedy taken then he/she will prompted the same and after this point he/she will be identified as a player.
-If the user has already signed up for the game he can login with the username and password.
+If the user has already signed up for the game he/she can login with the username and password.
 The user Id should be persisted in the database along with the user's info when completing the registration.

-# User Story - 2
+## User Story - 2
 As a user I want to create a team.
-# Acceptance Criteria:
+## Acceptance Criteria:
-The User can create a team upon signing up and he will prompted to enter a team name.
+The User can create a team upon signing up and he/she will prompted to enter a team name.
 The user who creates a team will serve as the captain.
 The user Id of this person  and the info the team should be added into the database as the captain and should be retrievable whenever required.

-# User Story - 3
+## User Story - 3
 As a User I want to Join a Team.
-# Acceptance Criteria:
+## Acceptance Criteria:
-The User can join any team he wishes to and will have to search for the team name he wants to join.
+The User can join any team he/she wishes to and will have to search for the team name he/she wants to join.
-Once he decides a team to join he will have to send a request to join their team.
+Once he/she decides a team to join he/she will have to send a request to join their team.
-The user should be able to access all the teams available for him to join.
+The user should be able to access all the teams available for him/her to join.

-# User Story - 4
+## User Story - 4
 As a User(captain) I want to accept/decline an invite of a player.
-# Acceptance Criteria:
+## Acceptance Criteria:
-The user can accept/decline an invite of another player after looking up his invitation.
+The user can accept/decline an invite of another player after looking up his/her invitation.
 The request should be visible in the notifications to the team/team captain.

 # User Story - 5